brooklynrail/brooklynrail-platform/content/events/2021/06/indigo-arts-alliance.md

 ---
 title: Indigo Arts Alliance
 deck: Cultivating the artistic development of people of African descent
-summary: "Co-founders Marcia and Daniel Minter join Jessamine Batario for a conversation.
-We conclude with a poetry reading by Brandon Wint. "
+summary: "Co-founders Marcia and Daniel Minter join art historian Jessamine Batario for a conversation.
+We conclude with a poetry reading by Brandon Wint.
+  "
 people:
   - person: marcia-minter
   - person: daniel-minter